L&N Federal Credit Union Stadium: North End Zone

-Construction of the facility is expected to begin by the spring, and officials project work will be completed by fall 2016.

 The University of Louisville announced on August 28, 2015, that a new planned expansion would add 10,000 additional seats to the stadium at the north end zone, which would have brought the total number of seats in the stadium to 65,000; however, the university later decided to allocate seating space to other amenities so that only about 6,000 seats would be added in this project.
 The football team continued playing in the stadium during construction, and the project was completed in 2019.
 The expansion added 10 field-level suites, 65 box seats at the club level, and 1,000 club seats with a VIP gathering area.